Azure/azureml-assets/assets/aml-benchmark/README.md

     * `pipelines/`: contains the pipelines to test the components, each component has its corresponding pipeline file.
     * `test_component_name.py`- contains the tests for the component, each component has its corresponding test file.

+## Note
+- All custom exceptions must be defined in `components/src/utils/exceptions.py`.
+- All custom errors must be defined in `components/src/utils/error_definitions.py`.
+- All custom error strings which can be shared among components must be defined in `components/src/utils/error_strings.py`.

-# Before creating a PR, please make sure to do the following:
+# Before creating a PR, please make sure to go through the following points:

 ## 1. Run tests
 * create a `config.json` with your workspace details at the root of this repository.
 The contents of this file has the following template-